jonegil/gui-with-gio/teleprompter/01_setup.md

 Notice how pointer supports both mouse gestures on a desktop, trackpad on a laptop and fingers on a screen.
 Nice, again an example of how learning a cross-platform framework gives skills on multiple devices.

-## Section 2 - Read a speech into a slice
+## Section 2 - Read text into a slice

-We default to reading a speech from `speech.txt`.
+We default to reading the text to be read from `speech.txt`.
 But, as we know, users are crazy and might want other filenames.
-Or even multiple different speches spread across multiple different files.
 So we oblige and prepare a command line flag.

 ```go
 // Command line input variables